Prompt Declaration Language

 parameters:

-stop:
+stop: ['!']

 Notice the syntactic differences.
 Model ids on watsonx start with watsonx

 A PDL program computes 2 data structures.
 The first is a JSON corresponding to the result of the overall program, obtained by aggregating the results of each block.
 This is what is printed by default when we run the interpreter.
 The second is a conversational background context, which is a list of role/content pairs, where we implicitly keep track of roles and content for the purpose of communicating with models that support chat APIs.
 The contents in the latter correspond to the results of each block.
-The conversational background context is what is used to make calls to LLMs via LiteLLM.
+The conversational background context is the list of messages used to make calls to LLMs via LiteLLM.

 The PDL interpreter can also stream the background conversation instead of the result:

-pdl --stream background examples/hello/hello.pdl
+pdl --stream context examples/hello/hello.pdl

 See the tutorial for more information about the conversational background context and how to use roles and chat templates.